mhdadk/mhdadk.github.io/README.md

 > [!IMPORTANT]
 > If you edit any of the .css files under `assets/css`, be sure to minify them.
 That is,
 > if you edit file `X.css`, then minify it to generate `X.min.css`, since `X.min.css` is
-> the one that is used for the website, note `X.css`.
+> the one that is used for the website, not `X.css`.